BlakeGardiner/BIOL3070-Gardiner/Warm-up-mosquitoes-Gardiner.md

     birds with the New York 1999 strain of West Nile virus.
 Emerg Infect Dis.
 2003 Mar;9(3):311-22. <https://doi.org/10.3201/eid0903.020628>

 2. ChatGPT.
 OpenAI, version Jan 2025.
-Used as a reference for functions such as plot() and to correct syntax errors.
-Accessed 2025-10-09.
+Used as a reference for the code, grammar (like correcting sentence structure, commas, run-on sentences, etc.) correction, brainstorming, and help contexualizing data.
+Accessed 2025-10-11.